KVDcorp/KVDcorp/aboutme.md

-- 👋 Hi, I’m @KVDcorp
+- 👋 Hi, I’m @KVD
-- 👀 I’m interested in programming in different languages (idk which ones yet)
+- 👀 I’m interested in programming in HTML/CSS/JS
-- 🌱 I’m currently learning some of them and try to choose one of them
+- 🌱 I’m currently learning them and try know more
 - 📫 How can i be successful?